What makes a good story, characters or plot?

-The Fiction team often finds that a great story idea can be let down by the characters, who come across as two-dimensional, and lacking realism.
+The Fiction team often finds that a great story idea can be let down by the characters, who come across as one-dimensional, and lacking realism.

 And in a fiction setting, realism can often best be realised in emotions.
 Now, this doesn’t mean characters have to shed tears everywhere.
 It simply means that what they say and do has to be believable.

 There’s a great line in the film “Walk The Line”, when record producer Sam Phillips tells aspiring musician Johnny Cash to believe in himself and “sing something different; something real; something you felt.”

 Channelling your own personality into what your characters say and do can help.